CharlesTheGreat77/Boxxer/README.md

 # Description
 This script is to show that even decades later, boxes can be spammed to a target address for the sake of irritation.
 A max of 500 boxes can be sent, but that is for only ONE order or ONE account.
-This can leads to an attacker sending thousands of boxes throughout the day, week, etc. to a given target.
+This can lead to an attacker sending thousands of boxes throughout the day, week, etc. to a given target.

-* Key Note
-    - This no longer is working since yesterday due to them taking the option to deliver boxes for free down..
-    - We will see how they go about mitigating such and go from there in a later time.
-    - For now I'm going to leave this code here as a base.
-(Never tried it with premade accounts 👀)
+# But how?
+This script creates an account, and orders x amount of boxes from a given input of an address, street, city, and zip code.
+It will go about the box shipping process and stop at the terms and service agreement prior to shipping!

 # Disclaimer